 - Teeth wearing unevenly or excessively

 - The lower jaw pops, clicks or shifts to one side or the other when biting together

 The average treatment time for most cases is 18-24 months, but can vary based on individual complexities and patient compliance. » View Orthodontic Treatment Options

 What types of orthodontic treatment do you offer?

-BC Orthodontics Group certified specialists offers metal braces and the more aesthetically pleasing ceramic braces.
-We are also experts in using Invisalign® , Invisalign Teen®, and lingual braces for tooth and bite corrections.
+BC Orthodontics Group certified specialists offers metal braces and lower profile ceramic braces.
+We can also provide treatments such as Invisalign® , Invisalign Teen®, and lingual braces for tooth and bite corrections.